timoshishi/event-scheduling/README.md

 - From the base directory run `yarn install` or `npm install`

-### Running the server
+### Running the application

 - run `yarn start` or `npm run start`
+- The server is available locally at port 3000

+- The client is available locally at port 8080

-### Running the server in development mode
+### Running the application in development mode

 - run `yarn dev` or `npm run dev`

-Once you have the server running you will be access API documentation, test coverage reports and the API in the links provided in the following sections.
+Once you have the application running you will be access API documentation, test coverage reports and the API in the links provided in the following sections.

 ### Running with Docker Compose